Displaying and sharing videos

 This site was acquired by Google which took several years before reaching the profitable through advertising, more or less intrusive depending on the choice of the publisher.
 It features an HTML5 alternative to Flash interface, and is considering 4K.
 There are all kinds of videos including classic full movies.

-How to edit a video and put it on a website
+How to edit a video and put it on your website

-The online tool Popcorn Maker from Mozilla, based on the framework popcorn.js, helps edit videos that you have made yourself or taken on a sharing site.
+The online tool Popcorn Maker from Mozilla, based on the framework popcorn.js, helps edit videos that you have made yourself or taken on a sharing site (if it is permitted by the licence).
 You can for example add text or images.

-To put a video on a site, you have to use the embed or object tags.
+To put a video on your site, you have to use the embed or object tags.
 Youtube provides the full code with its videos and it uses both at the same time.